Flunking Democracy

 For a look at this in practice, think about how students in Parkland reacted to the horrific shooting on their campus.
 They modeled real civics in action.
 It was not serendipity.
 Florida has one of the most comprehensive Civics education programs in the nation according to a state profile by the Education Commission of the States: This includes “being able to identify how students can help improve their school and community (grade 1), evaluating the importance of civic responsibilities in American democracy (grade 5) and analyzing public policy solutions or courses of action to resolve a local, state, or federal issue (high school)”.

-How Are We Doing in California?
+How are we doing in California?

 The Student Votes Campaign encourages students to register and vote.
 Here are some resources you can use:

-Dare I ask?
-Before the recent election, did you discuss any issues on the ballot with your children?
+Before the most recent election, did you discuss any issues on the ballot with your children?
 Elections affect them, too.
 Was there a parcel tax or a bond issue to support your schools?
 Did you take your children with you to vote?
 On the day of election, did you wear the “I voted” sticker to show your kids you went to the polls and were proud of it?
 You did vote, right?
 Have you spent any time with the kids talking about the issues of the day?

 You also play an important role in keeping an eye on what is happening at your school.